waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Eevee Evolution:** An NPC in the Safari Zone North Rest House mentioned that Eevee can evolve into Flareon or Vaporeon, suggesting multiple evolution paths likely influenced by evolution stones.

 ### C. Map Mechanics Discoveries
+- **Map Segmentation (Route 15):** This route is divided into at least two non-contiguous sections.
+My pathfinding tools cannot navigate between them directly.
+Progress requires using the gatehouse warp to travel between the western and eastern parts.
-- **Map Segmentation:** Maps can be divided into isolated, non-contiguous segments.
+- **Map Segmentation (Safari Zone):** Maps can be divided into isolated, non-contiguous segments.
 My `pathfinder` tool cannot navigate between these segments.
 Progress requires using intra-map warps to travel between them.
 (Confirmed for Safari Zone West & Center).
 - **Invisible Walls:** Impassable walls that are not visually represented.
 Discovered in Silph Co.
 9F at (12, 2), Safari Zone East at (17, 23), and Fuchsia Gym.
 - **Hidden Passages:** Seemingly impassable tiles that are actually traversable.
 Discovered in Safari Zone East at (7, 25).
 - **Impassable Roofs:** Building roofs, even if visually over traversable ground, can act as an impassable wall when approached from above.
 (Discovered on Route 19 at (6, 9)).